mubin-tirsaiwala/Demo-Nandi-Platform/README.md

 ### Results and Recognitions :
 ---
-* Demonstrated Few shot learning capabilities with 92% on-field top-1 identification accuracy on cross breed, indigenous cows and buffaloes.
 * Completed Pilot phase for Government of India with data collection of more than 1000 animals from 4 states and 12 regions across India, including both cows and buffaloes.
+* Demonstrated Few shot learning capabilities with 92% on-field top-1 identification accuracy on cross breed cattle, indigenous cows and buffaloes.

 ### Components :
 ---
 Entire stack consists of an android app, an admin webapp and a backend Restful API which connects everything together.
-Everything is bundled into docker containers and deployed as microservices on Azure Cloud.
+Everything is bundled into docker containers and deployed on Azure Cloud.

 #### Android App:
 ---